aws/aws-cdk-rfcs/text/0314-cdk-construct-hub.md

 #### Back-End

-1. The back-end for Construct Hub starts with a custom-built event source, which implements the logic necessary to detect new packages that are relevant to the Construct Hub, and sends messages to an SQS queue for further processing.
+1. **Package Discovery:** The back-end for Construct Hub starts with a custom built event source, which implements the logic necessary to detect new packages that are relevant to the Construct Hub, and sends messages to an SQS queue for further processing.
 Notifications have the following attributes:

    Name        | Description
    ------------|----------------------------------------------------------------